 - They can see if text was added all at once instead of being written over a period of time, showing a last-minute effort.

-- Tools like Turnitin, Grammarly, and Google Originality Reports compare text against vast databases of online and published material.
+- Software like Turnitin, Grammarly, and Google Originality Reports scans your text against extensive databases of websites, articles, and published works.

-- These tools flag matching text, making it easy to identify plagiarism.
+- These tools flag matching phrases or sentences, making it easy to spot plagiarism.

-- They might ask targeted questions to check a student's understanding of the material.
+- They might also ask follow-up questions to test your understanding of the material you’ve submitted.

 Alternatives to Plagiarism

-- Properly cite sources: Use quotes and citations to give credit where it is due.
+- Cite Sources Properly: Use quotes and citations to give credit where it’s due.

 Important Note